Encapsule/AGPL3-sources-holistic-app-platform/PLATFORM/holism/docs/data-gateway-router-filter.md

 # Filter Object README

-## [2zvzciQcQg-SifqIQrbnUg::HTTP Request Transport For Node.js]
+## [8q8sOAYyT5K9oviGZumYgQ::Data Gateway Router Factory]

-**Filter wrapper around the request module for use in Node.js clients.**
+**Constructs a filter that routes its request to an appropriate holism service filter for further processing.**

 ### Operation